romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can you configure GITHUB_TOKEN to automate security workflows with specific rights in a GitHub Actions workflow?
+Q: How can you configure GITHUB_TOKEN to automate security workflows with specific rights in a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **By adding a permissions section in the workflow YAML file specifying the required rights, such as issues: write**